Tievodj/rocketRPMbuilder/README.md

 If you want to build standard RPMs make sure you have a build layout in place

-Here's a little script to do it for you:
+Here's a little script to do it for you (in the repo too):

  ```
  #!/bin/sh